 The ubiquitous growth of big data has revealed significant implications for better informed water resources decision-making.
 Constantly improving analytics can provide operational managers and policy-makers with better informed choices.
 Real time monitoring, early impairment detection, tracking water contaminants and identifying sources, and the impact of drought in arid regions have game-changing value in improving negotiations across state and international borders.
 But, how can the over-abundance of data be managed effectively to guide decisions by science and fact, rather than conjecture and politics?

-The Horinko Group, the Mannie Jackson Center for the Humanities, and its partners will address this question at its 2017 Summit hosted in Washington, DC on October 12.
+The Horinko Group and the Mannie Jackson Center for the Humanities will address this question at its 2017 Summit hosted in Washington, DC on October 12.
 An impressive collaboration of presenters will discuss implications of big data management from the conflict-torn Jordan River in the Middle East, to the complicated water rights of the Western United States, to the Mississippi River’s cyclic drought and abundance.
 The invitation-only gathering will convene key capacity and community-builders on a national and international scale, well positioned to make immediate and measurable impacts.

 The Future of RCRA – Making the Business Case